 - Ghee or not?
 I would say “ghee”!
 However, if you do not want to use it either because you are not a fan of it or because you want to make this recipe vegan, feel free to use any oil of your choice.
 I have used coconut oil and loved the flavor of it in this dish.

-- Tomatoes - Canned or Fresh?: I prefer canned, chopped tomatoes.
+- Tomatoes - canned or fresh?: I prefer canned, chopped tomatoes.
 They are hassle-free!
 If you have more time at hand, feel free to use fresh tomatoes.

 - Yogurt: Traditionally this recipe is made with homemade hung curd.
 For years now though, I have been using Greek yogurt and it works really well.
 I use the low-fat variety.
 You can use full-fat yogurt if that is what you like.